 There are many affordable Iceland restaurants to choose from, and most of them serve traditional Icelandic food.
 One of the most affordable restaurants is Fish And Chips, which offers a variety of seafood dishes for under $10.00.
 The restaurant is located at 7595 N. Hayden Rd.
 Ste.
 A in Scottsdale, but be aware that the address only lists Hayden as the location, so make sure to call ahead for the exact location.

 The Fish And Chips menu includes fresh fish and shellfish dishes served in various ways.
-The restaurant serves fish and chips, fish tacos, fish bowls, fried shrimp, fish sandwiches, fish bowls, and more.
-They also have a limited selection of vegetarian dishes, including vegetarian fish and chips.
+The restaurant serves fish and chips, fish tacos, fish bowls, fried shrimp, fish sandwiches, and more.
+They also have a limited selection of vegetarian dishes, including fish and chips.
 Customers can also choose to create their meals from the ample seafood options on the menu.

 Typical Icelandic Restaurants Menu Items